Sign in As:

 Facebook may accept smaller images, but they often lose quality when scaled.

-• JPG – for photos and complex gradients;
+• JPG – for photographs and complex gradients;

-• PNG – for designs with text, logos, and sharp outlines.
+• PNG – for designs with text, logos, and clear outlines.

 facebook

 Facebook automatically scales and crops the cover depending on the screen type.
-The same cover may look different on desktop and mobile devices.
+The same cover can look different on desktop and mobile devices.

-On desktop screens, the cover usually displays wider but with less height.
+On desktop screens, the cover is usually displayed wider but with a smaller height.

-• top and bottom parts of the image;
+• the top and bottom parts of the image;

-• text or icons that are too high or too low.
+• text or icons that are located too high or too low.

 • do not place headings and CTAs near the top or bottom edges;

-• keep key content closer to the vertical center;
+• keep key content closer to the center vertically;

 • use background images that can be cropped without issues.